metaversecloud-com/sdk-ts-boilerplate/README.md

 #### World

 The data object attached to the world will store information for every instance of the app in a given world by keyAssetId or sceneDropId and will persist even if a specific instance is removed from world.
+Data stored in the World data object should be minimal to avoid running into limits.
 Example data:

 ```ts
 {